 Google News does not offer perfect news, but it does organize and compile coverage of current, popular stories.
 This conserves your time while trying to find reliable sources.
 Additionally, it ensures the most important stories aren’t buried under “fluff.”

 Google News separates its headlines into groups to make surfing easier.
 For example, popular headlines right now include “Ramadi” and “Chicago Police Department.”
 The site also uses more general categories such as Technology, Business, and Health.
+Both of these are things that you can make a part of your website redesign.
+Taking a page out of Googles book, you can divide the site into multiple categories to make the experience easier for your end user.
 Like most of today’s successful sites, it responds to the stories you read the most and makes suggestions for you.
 If you’re a nursing student learning about pertussis prevention, for instance, Google News will find related stories and point you to them.

 Reasons My Son Is Crying